QuantEcon/lecture-python.myst/lectures/two_auctions.md

 This is   a **Bayesian game**, a Nash equilibrium of which is called a **Bayesian Nash equilibrium**.

-To complete the specification of the situation, we'll  assume that  prospective buyers' valuations are independently and indentically distributed according to a probability distribution that is known by all bidders.
+To complete the specification of the situation, we'll  assume that  prospective buyers' valuations are independently and identically distributed according to a probability distribution that is known by all bidders.

 Bidder optimally chooses to bid less than $v_i$.

 ### Characterization of FPSB Auction